bluff-king/Image-captioning-dl/README.md

 ```

 ## Requirements

 - Python version 3.10 or higher
-- CUDA version 12.0 or higher
+- CUDA version 12.0 or higher (for GPU training and inference)
-- All necessary library in the code via ```pip install <library_name>```
+- All necessary library in the code via ```pip install -r requirements.txt```

 ## Installation

 Clone the repository, change the current working directory to this repository's root folder:

 ```
 git clone https://github.com/bluff-king/Image-captioning-dl.git
 ```

 ```
 cd Image-captioning-dl
 ```

 Download data from [Kaggle](https://www.kaggle.com/) follow [this link](https://www.kaggle.com/datasets/adityajn105/flickr8k/code), extract and put the folder **flickr8k** inside data folder, it should looks like this

 ```
 |___data
       |___flickr8k
               |___captions.txt
               |___Images
 ```

-Then, go to [CHECKPOINTS link](https://husteduvn-my.sharepoint.com/personal/thanh_vt220066_sis_hust_edu_vn/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fthanh%5Fvt220066%5Fsis%5Fhust%5Fedu%5Fvn%2FDocuments%2FDL%2DImg%2Dcaptioning&ga=1) to download the models with filename extension *.pth* and put it into **checkpoints** folder.
+Then, go to [CHECKPOINTS link](https://husteduvn-my.sharepoint.com/personal/thanh_vt220066_sis_hust_edu_vn/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fthanh%5Fvt220066%5Fsis%5Fhust%5Fedu%5Fvn%2FDocuments%2FDL%2DImg%2Dcaptioning&ga=1) to download the models with filename extension *.pth* and put them into **checkpoints** folder.
 If you want to visualize the training process, log in to W&B and get your API key, then run this in the terminal:

 ```
 wandb login <your_api_key>
 ```

-## Train, Test and GUI
+## Training and testing

 If you just want to use our models, **do not run** *trainer files*.
 Run this to start training any model you want such as *transformer_trainer.py*, or test the model with some images through tester files like *transformer_tester.py*.

 ```
 python <relative file_path>
 ```

-Run ```python infer.py``` to have a better experience
+Run ```python infer.py``` for the GUI version.
 ## Acknowledgement

 [1] F. Butt, L. Hussain, A. Mahmood, and K. Lone.
 Artificial intelligence based accurately load forecasting system to forecast short and medium-term load demands.
 Mathematical Biosciences and Engineering, 18:400–425, 04 2021. doi: 10.3934/mbe.2021022.

 [2] A. Dosovitskiy, L. Beyer, A. Kolesnikov, D. Weissenborn, X. Zhai, T. Unterthiner, M. Dehghani, M. Minderer, G. Heigold, S. Gelly, J. Uszkoreit, and N. Houlsby.
 An image is worth 16x16 words: Transformers for image recognition at scale, 2021.
 URL [https://arxiv.org/abs/2010.11929].